barbazul/1kfa/mod_guide_gm.md

 > Here are the basic moves.
 You don't have to read this booklet unless you
 > want to.
 I'll point out moves when they're triggered and we can read them
 > together or you can just let me apply them.
 >
-> It's hard for me to do everything though, so the more you can help me out,
+> It's hard for me to do everything though, so the more you can participate,
+> reading the text of your moves, and suggesting narrative outcomes,
 > the smoother the game will run.
+Once we've had some practice, playing the
+> game will feel like a collaborative story we're working through together.
 >
 > The move you'll be triggering the most will probably be Defy Danger, that's
 > why it's on the first page.
 The moves in the back of the booklet are
 > "downtime" moves which we won't need until much later.